Junior-SD/alx-higher_level_programming/0x10-python-network_0/README.md

+0x10.
 Python - Network #0
-Resources:
-Bash Python Scripting Back-end API Http Verbs

-Questions	Answers
-What is URL	known for it's name uniform resource identifier, it specifies the location of a web resource on a computer What is Http	Hyper text transfer protocol, an application protocol used in the internet for the web How to read a Url	https://www.isaacajibola.tech protocol name is https subdomain: www domain: isaacajibola.tech and https://www.isaacajibola.tech/login/login.html resource path: /login/login.html
-The scheme for a HTTP URL	This is the part that indicates the protocol being used, usually http What a domain name is	This is the part after the www or double slash What a sub-domain is	This is the part before the sub domain usually www How to define a port number in a URL	To define a port number in a url you can include it after the domain name or ip address it would look like this www.isaacajiboola.tech:8080/login 8080 is the port number
+Resources
+Read or watch:

+HTTP (HyperText Transfer Protocol) (except: “TRACE” Request Method, “CONNECT” Request Method, Language Negotiation and “Options MultiView” and Character Set Negotiation)
+HTTP Cookies
+Learning Objectives
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+General
+What a URL is
+What HTTP is
+How to read a URL
+The scheme for a HTTP URL
+What a domain name is
+What a sub-domain is
+How to define a port number in a URL
-What a query string is	this is a string containing the passed data to the web server in the url it looks like this https://www.isaacajibola.tech/search?query=programming&category=tech
+What a query string is
+What an HTTP request is
+What an HTTP response is
+What HTTP headers are
+What the HTTP message body is
-What an HTTP request is	This is a message sent by a client to a web server to request a specific resource.
+What an HTTP request method is
-What an HTTP response is	This is the response/message sent by the server to the client in response to a http request What HTTP headers are	Headers are additional information sent along with an http response.
-What the HTTP message body is	This is the optional data part of an http request or response What an HTTP request method is	These are methods that specifies the action to be performed on a resource What an HTTP response status code is	These are usually 3 digit codes sent by the server to indicate the outcome of the requested operation
-What an HTTP Cookie is	This is a small piece of data that a web server sends to user's web browser How to make a request with cURL	Command line URL is a command-line tool and library for making https requests.
+What an HTTP response status code is
+What an HTTP Cookie is
+How to make a request with cURL
+What happens when you type google.com in your browser (Application level) Copyright - Plagiarism
+You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
+You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
+You are not allowed to publish any content of this project.
+Any form of plagiarism is strictly forbidden and will result in removal from the program.
+Requirements
+General
+Allowed editors: vi, vim, emacs
+- A README.md file, at the root of the folder of the project, is mandatory All your scripts will be tested on Ubuntu 20.04 LTS All your Bash scripts should be exactly 3 lines long (wc -l file should print 3) All your files should end with a new line
+All your files must be executable
+The first line of all your bash files should be exactly #!/bin/bash The second line of all your Bash scripts should be a comment explaining what is the script doing All curl commands must have the option -s (silent mode) All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5) The first line of all your Python files should be exactly #!/usr/bin/python3 Your code should use the pycodestyle (version 2.8.*)
+All your modules should be documented: python3 -c 'print(__import__("my_module").__doc__)' All your classes should be documented: python3 -c 'print(__import__("my_module").MyClass.__doc__)' All your functions (inside and outside a class) should be documented: python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'
+A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)